fp-cybrilla/fp-cybrilla.github.io/content/payments/FAQs.md

 ::::AccordionContent

-Currently, FP only supports customization of checkout page for razorpay as a payment gateway by using [SDK options](https://docs.fintechprimitives.com/payments/Razorpay-SDK-options/).
+Currently, FP only supports customization of checkout page for Razorpay by using [SDK options](https://docs.fintechprimitives.com/payments/Razorpay-SDK-options/).

 ::::EndAccordionContent